 What is your biggest dream now?

-I want to do my own album.
+I want my own album.
 I have discussed with Sizwe Zako the producer of Rebecca Malope.
 I would like this year to have my own solo album of gospel.
-He said no problem.
+He said “No problem”.